AdobeDocs/uxp/README.md

 This repository contains the source files for the documentation of UXP.
 It consumes the md files generated from the internal `torq-native` repository.

-It isn't intended to be hosted by itself, but instead should be imported into host-specific documentation for applications providing UXP-based extensibility (such as Photoshop and XD)
+It isn't intended to be hosted by itself but instead should be imported into host-specific documentation for applications providing UXP-based extensibility (such as Photoshop and XD)

 The documentation is based on the [`AdobeDocs/dev-site-documentation-template`](https://github.com/AdobeDocs/dev-site-documentation-template).